sdembra/mediawiki/README.md

 $ terraform pan -var-file terraform.tfvars
 $ terrafom apply -var-file terrafor.tfvars

-After terraform is applied, access the ELB from browser.
-(Get the DNS resolvable name from AWS console) Set up media wiki.

 Implementation details:
 web_user_data.tpl takes care of configuring yum-repo, installing httpd and php.
 It also installs mediawiki. db_user_data.tpl takes care of installting mariadb-server and mariadb and also creating 'mediawiki' database and 'wiki' user in mysql.

+After terraform is applied, access the ELB from browser.
+(Get the DNS resolvable name from AWS console) Set up media wiki. mysql user/password for mediawiki database is "wiki/mediawiki" You can get the IP address of DB server from AWS console or from terraform state file.